ptbrodie/tcpydocs/Overview.rst

     pip install tcpy

-Alternatively, you can download a tarball of the source 'here <https://pypi.python.org/pypi/tcpy/>'.
+Alternatively, you can download a tarball of the source `here <https://pypi.python.org/pypi/tcpy/>`_.

 .. note::
    **tcpy** versions do not yet exist for Python 3 or for Windows.